sheb-gregor/uwatch/README.md

-# uwatch
+# UWatch

-Service for watching and notification of logins on the server
+UWatch monitors the authorization log, calculates statistics and notifies you of new logins.

+## Configuration

+## Telegram Bot

+## Slack